top of page

 Notable Mid-Century Neighborhoods in Palm Springs

-Twin Palms & Vista Las Palmas
+Twin Palms and Vista Las Palmas

 Twin Palms and Vista Las Palmas stand as two of the most iconic mid-century neighborhoods in Palm Springs, serving as showcases for the groundbreaking designs of the Alexander Construction Company and their lead architect, William Krisel.
 During the 1950s and 1960s, these neighborhoods became a testament to the postwar American dream, providing stylish yet affordable homes to a rapidly growing population drawn to the desert’s warm climate and leisure-oriented lifestyle.